ask-you/for_new_member/README.md

-# It is test for new memebers AskYou
+# It is test for new members of AskYou